 In Sutliffe v.
-Epping School District, an advocacy group challenged the Town of Epping after the town refused to include the group's hyperlink on the town's website.324 The group wanted to present opinions countering the town's budget proposals regarding town and school activities.
+Epping School District, an advocacy group challenged the Town of Epping after the town refused to include the group's hyperlink on the town's website.
+The group wanted to present opinions countering the town's budget proposals regarding town and school activities.
 The group contended its hyperlink should have been allowed because the town had included a hyperlink to a one-day event put on by "SUE", which was part of a state university-sponsored program and was to be held among town residents to foster community spirit, civic discourse, and the organization of community-defined projects and action groups.
 By unwritten practice, the town had previously allowed only hyperlinks that would promote providing information about the town, and did not permit links that were political or advocated for certain candidates.
 A written policy established after the group's request limited hyperlinks to those for governmental agencies or events and programs coordinated or sponsored by the town.

 The federal appeals court ruled in Sutliffe that a government entity has the right to express itself on means of communication that the government owned.
-The town engaged in government speech because the town created the website and selected which hyperlinks to place on its website to convey information about the town to its citizens and the outside world and, by choosing only certain hyperlinks to place on that website, communicated an important message about itself.325 Hyperlinks were added only with approval by the Board of Selectmen.
-The court also rejected the group's claim that the town engaged in viewpoint discrimination, because the SUE event was a town-sponsored and financially-supported event, and nonpartisan.326 The court also concluded that a public forum analysis did not apply under the facts, because the town's website is not a traditional public forum, and the website was not a designated public forum because there was no evidence that the town intentionally opened a nontraditional public forum for public discourse.327 government can restrict speech in whatever way it likes."328 A public agency may not deny requests to post information and links simply because they do not agree with a requesting party's views or the views espoused on the requesting party's website, but an across-the-board policy that does not discriminate on the basis of viewpoint should withstand judicial scrutiny.
+The town engaged in government speech because the town created the website and selected which hyperlinks to place on its website to convey information about the town to its citizens and the outside world and, by choosing only certain hyperlinks to place on that website, communicated an important message about itself.
+Hyperlinks were added only with approval by the Board of Selectmen.
+The court also rejected the group's claim that the town engaged in viewpoint discrimination, because the SUE event was a town-sponsored and financially-supported event, and nonpartisan.
+The court also concluded that a public forum analysis did not apply under the facts, because the town's website is not a traditional public forum, and the website was not a designated public forum because there was no evidence that the town intentionally opened a nontraditional public forum for public discourse.

+Accordingly, in drafting and administering website link policies, a public agency should be mindful that "nonpublic forum status does not mean that the government can restrict speech in whatever way it likes."
+A public agency may not deny requests to post information and links simply because they do not agree with a requesting party's views or the views espoused on the requesting party's website, but an across-the-board policy that does not discriminate on the basis of viewpoint should withstand judicial scrutiny.
 Reserving the website only for the public agency's activities and purposes may also help the public agency demonstrate that it is engaging in government speech, and has not created a public forum.